Our bow ties are completely custom made for you in the length, (vertical) end height and shape that you prefer with no adjustor.

 The advantage of an interlining is that it will give your bow tie more structure.
 A bow tie without an interlining will be softer.
 There is no right or wrong construction it is based on your personal preference.

 Up to 35 inches it is possible to make a one piece bow tie: Above 35 inches the size of the fabric roll does not allow a one piece construction.

-Note that there are many variations in how your bow tie can be designed and measured so keep in mind that the below is only an example.
+Note that there are many variations in how your bow tie can be designed and measured.

 To make your bow tie we will need you to add to the notes section when you check out:

 1) The shape that you want.
-(Butterfly, Batwing etc.)
+(Butterfly or Batwing etc.)

 2) The exact horizontal length from end to end (untied).

-If the vertical height of the ends is less than 2 inches high we will normally add around 1/2 inch for each point or one inch for both ends.
-If the ends are more than 2 inches high around 3/4 of an inch for each point.
+If the vertical height of the ends are less than 2 inches high we will sometimes add around 1/2 inch for each point or one inch for both ends.
+But as always there is no special rule.

 3) The vertical height of the bow tie ends.